 I am inspired by: the retro patterns of the 50's, 60's and 70's; Scandinavian design; the intricate patterns of William Morris and Josef Frank; and the landscapes, textiles and craft traditions I have seen throughout my extensive international travels (think: aloha shirts, jewel-toned silk saris, Indonesian batiks and weavings, Japanese kimonos, Middle Eastern tile-work, indigo dyeing and Mexican folk art, to name but a few!)
 My eyes are always open and I intend to never stop learning and exploring.

-I have been featured in: Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog, and the world-renowned Print & Pattern Blog on several occasions.
+Media shouts: World of Interiors Magazine, Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog, and the world-renowned Print & Pattern Blog on several occasions.
 I was included in the 3rd edition of the Uppercase Surface Pattern Design Guide (Issue #41, April 2019), featuring "the best in up-and-coming surface pattern designers", and my work was displayed in the Adobe Textile Designer Booth at ITMA Barcelona (June 2019) and at the Adobe Design to Print Booth at the Adobe Max 2019 Conference in Los Angeles, CA (Nov 2019).

 THE STORY BEHIND THE NAME: UnBlink Studio